marcotukan/economic_report_template/sauce_market_example.md

 ### Supply

-For the supply we can identify producer states of the supplies and then find out dat
+For the supply we can identify producer states of the supplies and then find out variables, indicators and index from those places:

-+ Supplies: Identify the raw materials needed: availability, quality, and cost.
-This helps on planning a supply chain and pricing strategy.
++ labour data

-+ Production costs: Determine the cost of production including labor, packaging, and transportation costs.
-This data will help you set your pricing strategy and determine your profit margins.
++ housing loans data

-+ Startup costs: Estimate the costs of starting and running your business, including equipment, inventory, rent, employee salaries, and marketing expenses.
-This data will help you create a realistic budget.
++ CPI data for each related product

 Key data: